grmartin/BWFYQ32019-CXX17-CMake-OpenCV-Dice/README.md

 This is a first attempt at creating a simple (I hope) application with OpenCV across all major Desktop Platforms.

-This project uses CMake and Hunter for package management.
+This project uses CMake and Hunter for package management and QT5 as a GUI.

 Currently the plan is as follows (and subject to change):